 “Another big trend we’re seeing more and more at beer festivals is milk stout.
 Brewers infuse the beer with lactose which makes it ultra creamy.
 This technique has really boomed in the last year or so, and if you’re a real beer buff, I really recommend you give it a try!

 Those deep, malty flavours need some knockout food to give it a run for its money.
 Try Bad Co Denver Milk Stout with this mustard-rubbed brisket with sweet chilli glaze.
 The creamy stout will offset the sharp mustard, bringing everything together beautifully.

 You can't go wrong with Guinness original – which happens to work brilliantly in everything from bakes to stews, so you don't have to just drink it!
 Tuck into this braised beef in Guinness with caramelised red onions.

 “Red and amber ales have a slightly darker malt, giving them a beautiful caramel flavour,” says Billie.
 "These golden beers tend to contain less hops, and so taste less bitter.

 "Red and amber ales are pretty timeless.
 Amber ales have a huge heritage, so they're something brewers like to honour and keep traditional.
 These timeless beers are a great middle-ground for people who aren’t into hoppy ales, but also don’t like anything super dark."

 "A red or amber ale is more full-bodied than a pale ale, but less so than an IPA.
 This full, caramel-flavoured profile stands up beautifully against BBQ meats with sweet marinades."

-Try Atom's Schrödinger's Cat, a full-bodied amber with a relatively low alcohol content, with our finger-licking, sticky treacle ribs, or this refreshing Ringwood Brewery Razorback number with some juicy, melt in the mouth pulled pork to really bring out that deep, traditional sweetness.
+Try Honest Graft Brewing Co.'s Golden Ale, a crisp and zesty brew with sweet undertones, with our finger-licking, sticky treacle ribs, or this refreshing Ringwood Brewery Razorback number with some juicy, melt in the mouth pulled pork to really bring out that deep, traditional sweetness.